toedio/challenge-zedelivery-backend/Readme.md

 ## Run Locally

-The system uses MongoDB and to start it is necessary that the local server is running and the application will automatically connect using the url http://localhost:27017.
-If you don't have it installed, go to https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/
+The system uses MongoDB and to start it is necessary the local server is running, and application will automatically connect using the url http://localhost:27017.
+If you don't have it installed go to https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/

 When MongoDB local server is running, run command ```mvn spring-boot-run``` and the API will be exposed at port 8080